Our billing process

 In many cases, there may still be a balance due from you for deductible or co-payment amounts after your insurance has paid our claim.
 If we have been supplied with information regarding your secondary insurance, we will bill them for any balance due.
 If you do not have secondary insurance, you will receive a statement for the amount due.
-If you do not have insurance or cannot afford to pay the balance in full after insurance, USAP can work with you to minimize your costs in light of your financial situation.
+If you do not have insurance, or cannot afford to pay the balance in full after insurance, USAP can work with you to minimize your costs in light of your financial situation.
 Click here for USAP’s Financial Assistance Policy and Application

 Care Team billing

 USAP often uses an Anesthesia Care Team, which involves a Physician (Anesthesiologist) and either a Certified Registered Nurse Anesthetist (CRNA) or a Certified Anesthesiologist Assistant (CAA).
 In cases where an Anesthesia Care Team is involved, we are required by some insurance companies to report where there is CNRA/CAA involvement by sending two identical claims to the insurance company — one for the Anesthesiologist and one for the CRNA/CAA.
 This method follows the insurance company's billing requirements for Anesthesia Care Team cases, and is not duplicate billing.
 The insurance company then processes both claims and pays the contracted rate for each provider of service.
 The total paid for the two claims is similar to what would be paid for a single Physician if no CRNA/CAA was involved.

 We are available to help answer any questions you have and to do what we can to accommodate your financial needs.